IceCruelStuff/CPE/README.md

-# [x] MOVED!
+# MOVED!
-[x] This is a old verison i have worked on, it would not work! so dont use.
+[xThis is a old verison i have worked on, it would not work! so dont use.]